Take a look inside our Nursery for 2 & 3 year olds

 2 Year Olds Nursery

 Our 2 year old nursery is run by staff who have early years’ experience, to teach, nurture and care for your children.
 It is an exciting opportunity to give children the best start to learning and has been proven to be highly successful at a variety of schools across the city.

 Children can attend from the term after they are two.
 For example, any child who has celebrated or will celebrate their second birthday before 31st August can begin Rosebank Primary School in September.
 All parents have to do is complete an admission form that is available from the school office.

-So, parents can sign children up for fifteen hours of childcare in a week (five mornings or afternoons).
 Due to the high ratio of adults to children – every four children will have one adult key worker – the sessions will be £30 each.
 However, you could be eligible for fifteen hours of free childcare per week.
 There are currently places available on the following days and times: